 source: Photo by Clay Banks on Unsplash

-Diversity and inclusion is a hot topic in recent years.
-The Black Lives Matter movement put pressure on organizations to look at themselves internally, and many found multiple issues when they did.
+People are talking a lot about diversity and including everyone these days.
+The Black Lives Matter movement made companies look inside, and they found many problems.
 These included a lack of diversity in the workforce and an exclusionary approach to hiring people from underrepresented backgrounds.

 If it hasn’t already, your company should make some of the following human resource changes: